provanton/basicbot/README.md

 <br>

+Microsoft's Bot Framework helps you create chat bots and connect them to popular chat platforms such as SMS, Email, Skype, Slack, etc.

-Microsoft's [Official Bot Framework Documentation](https://docs.botframework.com/en-us/) is vague.
+But the [Official Bot Framework Documentation](https://docs.botframework.com/en-us/) is vague.
 Such vagueness resulted in days of troubleshooting for me.

 This template will save you from wasting time.